MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-reports.md

 ## <a name="tasks"></a>Tasks

-The following articles describe some of the key tasks for analysing the state of your business:
+The following articles describe some of the key tasks for analyzing the state of your business:

 * [Analyze Actual Amounts Versus Budgeted Amounts](bi-how-analyze-actual-versus-budget.md)
 * [Prepare Financial Reporting with Account Schedules and Account Categories](bi-how-work-account-schedule.md)